 With 97 percent of consumers indicating their purchasing decisions are influenced by an online experience, it’s evident that user experience (UX) is now inextricably linked to the overall customer experience.
 Just as living the brand message extends beyond the marketing department, so too, has UX extended beyond the domain of the web design and development.
 Moreover, a good mobile user experience is no longer a nice-to-have; it’s an expectation, as illustrated by the 89 percent of consumers who said they would switch to a competitor if a mobile experience was poor.
 To transform your customers into brand advocates, a positive user experience must be part of every interaction a consumer has with your brand.
+Engaging a professional UI UX design agency to assist with this effort is a wise move.

 Of course, sometimes the source of a poor user experience, begins with the device itself and how it is configured or maintained.
 Any new computer, tablet, or smartphone feels blazingly fast right out of the box, but things eventually start slowing down over time.
 Sometimes it is beyond our control and could have something to do with the hardware where some of the hardware components stop functioning optimally due to stress along with wear and tear.
 Buying a new mobile device might be the easiest “fix” so to speak, but if you aren’t looking forward to spending all that extra money, there are some things you can actually do that may potentially help in bringing back some of that speed.